purkayasta/TheUtilityVerse/src/UtilityVerse/nuget.md

-﻿### The UtilityVerse

-> Give it a star on [github](https://github.com/purkayasta/TheUtilityVerse) if you like the project. 👏 🌠 🌟

-UtilityVerse (Multi verse of utility methods) is a library for all the helper methods that you might use.
+﻿## The UtilityVerse 🧰 -  *(Multi verse of utility methods) is a library for all the helper methods that you might want to use.*

-There are multiple packages in this universe.
+> There are multiple packages in this universe.
 Use whatever suits you.

 1. [UtilityVerse](https://www.nuget.org/packages/UtilityVerse/)
 2. [UtilityVerse.ASPNET](https://www.nuget.org/packages/UtilityVerse.ASPNET/)

 To Invoke this library, you may want to use ```Utility``` class.

 ## Methods: